karthikeya-kotegar/Ethereum-smart-message/README.md

 Ganache CLI is the latest version of TestRPC: a fast and customizable blockchain emulator.
 It allows you to make calls to the blockchain without the overheads of running an actual Ethereum node.

 # Mocha
 You can write Ethereum contract unit tests relatively easily with Mocha, a generic JavaScript testing framework.
 You can install Mocha quickly with npm , the Node. js package manager.
-You can describe Mocha unit test packages and groups using describe() and individual tests using it() .
+You can describe Mocha unit test packages and groups using describe() and individual tests using it().

+# web3.JS
+web3.js is a collection of libraries which allow you to interact with a local or remote ethereum node, using a HTTP or IPC connection.
+The web3 JavaScript library interacts with the Ethereum blockchain.
+It can retrieve user accounts, send transactions, interact with smart contracts, and more.